 How do you feed your honeybee hives during the cold winter months?
-It’s a different procedure than just feeing the sugar syrup like you do during warmer summer dearth months.
-We easily make homemade honeybee candyboards to see them through the cold of winter.
+It’s a different procedure than just feeding the sugar syrup like you do during warmer summer dearth months.

 Hobby Beekeeping is enjoying quite a popular resurgence.
 Many people are becoming interested in raising their own bees, whether for pollination of their own gardens, that delicious honey, valuable beeswax or just to care for our beloved pollinators.